 My ’round Tasmania bike tour ended with a ride back into Hobart and a room at the Prince of Wales Hotel in the Battery Point district of the city.
 I got there in the early afternoon.
-The next day would be Good Friday and everything would be shut.
+The next day was Good Friday, and everything would be shut.
 Easter Sunday would likely also be a very quiet day in the city.
 Having already spent some time in Hobart, I had one more short excursion, one more “to do” on my list – a ride down to Bruny Island.

-My plan was simple – reorganize my gear at the hotel, go down to the Salamanca Market and buy a couple of days worth of food supplies, and arrange to leave behind at the hotel a bag full of gear and clothing I would not be needing for my three-day mini-tour.
+My plan was simple – reorganize my gear at the hotel, go down to the Salamanca Market and buy a couple of days worth of food supplies, and arrange to leave behind at the hotel a bag full of gear and clothing I would not need for my three-day mini-tour.

 On Good Friday morning I was ready to go by 7:30 a.m., knowing that for the first couple of hours I would have the road pretty much to myself as I made my way to the ferry landing at Kettering for the short boat ride over to the north end of Bruny Island.

-From Battery Point i cycled southeast on Sandy Bay Road past the University of Tasmania area and on through Taroona, a suburb of Hobart famed these days as the town where Mary, the Crown Princess of Denmark, went to high school.
-Born in Hobart, she was known as Mary Donaldson in those days but a chance meeting with Frederik the Crown Prince of Denmark at the Sydney Olympics would change her life.
+From Battery Point I cycled southeast on Sandy Bay Road past the University of Tasmania area and on through Taroona, a suburb of Hobart famed these days as the town where Mary, the Crown Princess of Denmark, went to high school.
+Born in Hobart, she was known as Mary Donaldson in those days, but a chance meeting with Frederik the Crown Prince of Denmark at the Sydney Olympics would change her life.
 It would also provide endless fodder for Aussie tabloids and another potential question for the Down-Under version of Trivial Pursuit!

 The image above – my first of the day since I started pedalling and another Trivia question – What Taroona structure was once the tallest on the island?
 Answer: The 48-meter tall Shot Tower.
 (See here for the reason behind the Tower’s name.)